Cold War (1985–1991)

-The beginning of this period is marked by the ascendancy of Mikhail Gorbachev to the position of General Secretary of the Communist Party of the Soviet Union.
+The beginning of this period is marked by the ascent of Mikhail Gorbachev to the position of General Secretary of the Communist Party of the Soviet Union.
 Seeking to bring an end to the economic stagnation associated with the Brezhnev Era, Gorbachev initiated economic reforms (perestroika), and political liberalization (glasnost).
 While the exact end date of the Cold War is debated among historians, it is generally agreed upon that the implementation of nuclear and conventional arms control agreements, the withdrawal of Soviet military forces from Afghanistan and Eastern Europe, and the collapse of the Soviet Union marked the end of the Cold War.

 Thaw in relations

 After the deaths of three successive elderly Soviet leaders since 1982, the Soviet Politburo elected Gorbachev Communist Party General Secretary in March 1985, marking the rise of a new generation of leadership.
 Under Gorbachev, relatively young reform-oriented technocrats, who had begun their careers in the heyday of "de-Stalinization" under reformist leader Nikita Khrushchev, rapidly consolidated power, providing new momentum for political and economic liberalization, and the impetus for cultivating warmer relations and trade with the West.

 On the Western front, President Reagan's administration had taken a hard line against the Soviet Union.
 Under the Reagan Doctrine, the Reagan administration began providing military support to anti-communist armed movements in Afghanistan, Angola, Nicaragua and elsewhere.

 A major breakthrough came in 1985–87, with the successful negotiation of the Intermediate-Range Nuclear Forces Treaty (INF).
 The INF Treaty of December 1987, signed by Reagan and Gorbachev, eliminated all nuclear and conventional missiles, as well as their launchers, with ranges of 500 – 1,000 km (short-range) and 1,000 – 5,500 km (intermediate-range).
 The treaty did not cover sea-launched missiles.
 By May 1991, after on-site investigations by both sides, 2,700 missiles had been destroyed.

 The Reagan administration also persuaded the Saudi Arabian oil companies to increase oil production.
 This led to a three-times drop in the prices of oil, and oil was the main source of Soviet export revenues.
 Following the USSR's previous large military buildup, President Reagan ordered an enormous peacetime defense buildup of the United States Armed Forces; the Soviets did not respond to this by building up their military because the military expenses, in combination with collectivized agriculture in the nation, and inefficient planned manufacturing, would cause a heavy burden for the Soviet economy.
 It was already stagnant and in a poor state prior to the tenure of Mikhail Gorbachev who, despite significant attempts at reform, was unable to revitalise the economy.
 In 1985, Reagan and Gorbachev held their first of four "summit" meetings, this one in Geneva, Switzerland.
 After discussing policy, facts, etc., Reagan invited Gorbachev to go with him to a small house near the beach.
 The two leaders spoke in that house well over their time limit, but came out with the news that they had planned two more (soon three more) summits.